SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 when it is assigned to a variable or constant, or when it is passed to a function.

+..
+TODO: Another way to position this: think of a structure as being like one big value.
+   When you change one of its properties, you're actually changing its overall value.

 You've actually been using value types extensively throughout the previous chapters.
 In fact, all of the basic types in Swift --- integers, floating-point numbers, Booleans, strings, arrays and dictionaries ---